data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

 granular time series I'm going to get the the kind of opening price in
-15-minute time buckets for each stock across all the days in my in my database
+15-minute time buckets for each stock across all the days in my in my database.

 So this is built a 15-minute bucketed time series for for each of my stocks and then I can import map Bartlett